Linear Actuator Control Systems

 Nook provides custom turn-key and stand alone linear motion control solutions that expand process flexibility while increasing throughput.

-Our applications team will closely collaborate with you to understand the specifics of your application in order to provide the best possible motion control solution.
+Our applications team will closely collaborate with you to understand the specifics of your application to provide the best possible motion control solution.
 Nook control systems are highly configurable to meet your individual project requirements, schedule, and budget.

 Basic Features and Options